mofet-demo/amcl/README.md

 - Bracket autoclosing
 - Bracket autosurrounding
 - Comment toggling
+- Injection highlighting for TODO, FIXME & REVIEW in comments

 > We're working on Programmatic Language Features
 > powered by a Language Server, like